saigontechnology/rn-base-project-expo/docs/form.md

 ## 1. How to use `Form` component

-First, define which inputs the form will needs into a constant like this
+First, define which inputs the form will need into a constant like this

 ```tsx
 export const SIGNIN_FIELDS: IFormField<IUserSignInPayload>[] = [